About Colorado Mountain College

 Bilingual (English/Spanish) or conversational language abilities preferred.

-To Apply: Please submit the required letter of interest, resume, and list of three professional references.
+To Apply: Please submit the required letter of interest, resume, list of three professional references and transcripts.
+To be considered for a full-time faculty position, transcripts must be included with application material.
+Please do not send official transcripts; please use copies for application purposes.
 CMC is an EOE committed to diversifying its workforce.

 External Applicants: Apply Online